How to merge Cypress test reports generated by Mochawesome on Github Actions

 name: test-reports-3

-directory, with subdirectories containing reports from each node.
+path: reports/3Now we have a reports directory, with subdirectories containing reports from each node.
 Our directory structure will now look like this:

 ❯ tree reports